Perspective | Trump Plaza was blown up in Atlantic City, and D.C.’s 1st Amendment display is in pieces.

 Folks paid $10 a car to park in the lot with the best view.
-Neighboring Caesars Palace offered front-row rooms as part of an “implosion special.”
+Neighboring Caesars offered front-row rooms as part of an “implosion special.”
 There was even a bidding war for the right to push the button.
 (Though that ultimately felt too gauche, even for the seaside resort known for its flamboyance, and officials canned the idea.)

 It was a belated Mardi Gras.